Sal DiDomenico: Massachusetts Senate

-In May 2010 DiDomenico won the special election to succeed Galluccio and complete his term before the seat was up for election again in November of that same year.
-At that time, the district was known as the Middlesex, Suffolk and Essex District.
-On September 14, 2010, DiDomenico won the Democratic primary against Timothy Flaherty by just under two hundred votes.
+In May 2010, DiDomenico won the special election to succeed Galluccio and complete his term before the general election that year.
+At the time, the district was known as the Middlesex, Suffolk and Essex District.
 DiDomenico was one of four incumbents who faced primary challengers that year.
-In the general election, DiDomenico beat Republican Barbara Bush, receiving nearly thirty thousand votes.
-DiDomenico said after his victory, "The people have spoken powerfully.
-I won't let them down."
-DiDomenico has held the seat ever since, mostly recently running unopposed in the 2022 election.
+On September 14, 2010, he won the Democratic primary against Timothy Flaherty with 50.68% of the vote, a margin of 190 votes.
+He defeated Republican nominee Barbara Bush in the general election.
+DiDomenico has run unopposed in every single election since.

 Committees

 In the 193rd General Court, DiDomenico is on the following committees: